mideind/Embla_iOS/README.md

 <img src="img/app_icon.png" align="right" width="224" height="224" style="margin-left:20px;">

-# Embla iOS client
+# Embla iOS client (deprecated)

-***The native Embla iOS client has been deprecated.
+***The native Embla iOS client has been DEPRECATED.
 Embla on iOS is now implemented in Flutter and all future development takes place in [this repo](https://github.com/mideind/EmblaFlutterApp).***

 Embla is an Icelandic-language voice assistant powered by the [Greynir](https://greynir.is)